exuperian/RedPitayaTutorials/Tutorials/PROJ_IOFeedthrough/README.md

 ### Add blocks

 We want to add the ADC and DAC blocks to the design.
-You can either *Right Click* a blank spot of the the Block Design and choose *Add Module*, or more simply drag and drop the modules from *Design Sources* onto the canvas.
+You can either *Right Click* a blank spot of the the Block Design and choose *Add Module*, simply drag and drop the modules from *Design Sources* onto the canvas.

 Connect the input ports on the *adc* to the matching pins from the ADC: